awalhadi/addressable/README.md

 This software is released under [The MIT License (MIT)](LICENSE).

-(c) 2022 awalhadi, Some rights reserved.
+(c) 2022 awalhadi, All rights reserved.